-When looking for non stick cookware, two of the most popular materials on the market are ceramic and hard anodized aluminum.
-Both have their pros and cons, so it can be hard to decide which is right for you.
+When it comes to buying nonstick cookware, two of the most popular options are ceramic and hard anodized cookware.
+Both feature unique benefits and drawbacks that should be considered when deciding which is best for you.

 Here is a comparison of ceramic vs hard anodized cookware to help you make a decision.

 - 1 Ceramic vs Hard Anodized Cookware – Pros & Cons